ahmadshuraih/LB-Tester/readme.md

 #### Attributes:

 > - testName: string //This will be displayed by error or fault test in the test log.<br>
-> - expectedSrverName: string //This will be compared with the server name that will be returned by the response.<br>
+> - expectedServerName: string //This will be compared with the server name that will be returned by the response.<br>
 > - expectedServerPort: string //This will be compared with the server port that will be returned by the response.<br>
 > - tenantId: string //This will be added to the request url instead of #{tenantId}.<br>
 > - requestParameters: RequestParameter[] //This is for the request parameters, must be added using RequestParameter list 'or empty list []'.<br>